Sam-2727/Lasa-Student-Council-Deprecated/About/index.md

 header:
   overlay_image: /assets/images/background_img.png
   caption: " "
-excerpt: "what is student council?"
+excerpt: "But what *is* student council?"
 ---

 ## Activities throughout the year